Elite (video game): Gameplay

-While making a hyperspace jump between star systems, the antagonistic Thargoid insect race may intercept the player half way, forcing the player's ship to remain in "witch-space" and do battle with their smaller invasion ships.
-As the interrupted jump uses the full journey's fuel, the player may have insufficient fuel to subsequently jump to a nearby planet, trapping them in witch-space and they must use an escape capsule if owned, or abort the game and reload.
+While making a hyperspace jump between star systems, the antagonistic Thargoid race may intercept the player half way, forcing the player's ship to remain in "witch-space" and do battle with the smaller invasion ships of the Thargoid.
+As the interrupted jump uses the full journey's fuel, the player may have insufficient fuel to subsequently jump to a nearby planet, trapping them in witch-space.
+They must either use an escape capsule, if owned, or abort the game and reload.

-An extremely expensive one-shot galactic hyperspace upgrade permits travel between the eight galaxies of the game universe.
+An extremely expensive one-time galactic hyperspace upgrade permits travel between the eight galaxies of the game universe.
 There is little practical difference between the different galaxies.
 However, in some versions it is necessary to travel to at least the second galaxy to access the game's missions.
-The planetary layout of the galaxies is different, and many players discovered trade runs between closely positioned planets with fortuitous economic combinations.
+The planetary layout of the galaxies is different, and many players have discovered trade routes between closely positioned planets with fortuitous economic combinations.

-Most versions of Elite included several optional missions for the Galactic Navy.
+Most versions of Elite included several optional jobs for the Galactic Navy.
 One requires tracking down and destroying a stolen experimental ship; another involves transporting classified information on the Thargoids' home planet, with Thargoid invasion ships doing their best to see that the player does not succeed throughout the duration of the mission involving multiple interplanetary jumps.
-Rewards differed depending on the mission - from cash, gems to esoteric hardware such as a cloaking device.
+Rewards differed depending on the mission - from cash and gems to esoteric hardware such as a cloaking device.